kubesphere/website/content/en/docs/toolbox/log-query.md

     {{</ notice >}}

-1. On the left panel, you can switch between Pods and inspect its containers within the same project from the drop-down list.
+4. On the left panel, you can switch between Pods and inspect its containers within the same project from the drop-down list.
 In this case, you can detect if any abnormal Pods affect other Pods.

-## Drill into the Detail Page
+## Drill into the Details Page

 1. If the log looks abnormal, you can drill into the Pod detail page or container detail page to further inspect container logs, resource monitoring graphs, and events.